zain2703/Kattis/README.md

 Details about ANewAlphabet.c
 https://open.kattis.com/problems/anewalphabet

-In this problem having one string which is having all new alphabets stored just printing that part of algorithm by giving its positon and length.
+In this problem having one string which is having all new alphabets stored.
+Comparing that word and prinitng that part of string by giving its positon and length.

 The task3.c and task3.cpp simply finds the maximum clique but they are using tree structure which will fail due to "exceeded memory" flag.